Gary M. Stern Bio

 Gary M. Stern has been the General Counsel of the National Archives and Records Administration since 1998, and is a career member of the Senior Executive Service.
-Mr. Stern also serves as NARA's Chief Freedom of Information Act Officer, Senior Agency Official for Privacy, and Dispute Resolution Specialist.
+Mr. Stern also serves as NARA's Chief Freedom of Information Act Officer, Senior Agency Official for Privacy, Senior Agency Official for Controlled Unclassified Information and Dispute Resolution Specialist.
 Mr. Stern earned his law degree in 1987 from Yale Law School, where he served as editor-in-chief of the Yale Journal of International Law; he graduated Phi Beta Kappa from Vassar College in 1983, where he majored in Ancient Greek.

 For the three years before becoming the National Archives' General Counsel, Mr. Stern worked for the U.S. Department of Energy, where he was a senior advisor to the Secretary of Energy, a special assistant to the General Counsel, and assistant general counsel for contractor litigation.
 In 1994-95, Mr. Stern worked as a senior policy and research analyst for the U.S. Federal Advisory Committee on Human Radiation Experiments.